MotsonG/MotsonG/README.md

 - 💞️ I’m looking to collaborate on many Minecraft Mods, Minecraft Plugins, and Roblox Game Development
 - 📫 How to reach me My X (Twitter) Handle is @MotsonHA, My @Minecraft Username is Motson, My Roblox Username is @HavocAnarchy, My Guilded username is @HavocAnarchy.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am fluent in English (My First Language), and am Learning Italian.
-I plan on learning Lua, Python, JavaScript, C++, and maybe Kotlin and SQL.
+I plan on learning Python, JavaScript, C++, and maybe Kotlin and SQL.